Inside: How to have a fun family picnic without forgetting something essential. Get your free printable family picnic checklist.

 This essential picnic item is easy to forget.
 Have it on hand and use it before eating.

-There are many picnic food recipes out in the interwebs, but somehow, even the simplest of foods become absolutely scrumptious when you’re eating outdoors, surrounded by your most favorite people in the world.
+There are many picnic food recipes and ideas out in the interwebs, but somehow, even the simplest of finger foods become absolutely scrumptious when you’re eating outdoors, surrounded by your most favorite people in the world.

-For dessert, pack pre-washed fresh fruit.
+For dessert, pack fruit salad or pre-washed fresh fruit.
 Core the strawberries and slice the apples beforehand and have them ready to go.

 8. Paper towels

 This item is an essential part of motherhood, even after you’ve said goodbye to diapers.
-Pack the baby wipes for your next picnic outing to wipe up little sticky hands and faces, or to wipe up a drop of ranch from your own shirt.
+Pack the baby wipes for your next picnic outing to use as hand wipes to wipe up little sticky fingers and faces, or to wipe up a drop of ranch from your own shirt.

 10. Bug repellent

 We always remember the sunscreen when we go to the beach on a summer day, but we may not think to bring it if we’re at the park.
-If your kids will be out in the sun for longer than an hour, bring the sunscreen to keep them safe from the UV rays.
+If you’re having a summer picnic or during warmer weather and your kids will be out in the sun for longer than an hour, bring the sunscreen to keep them safe from the UV rays.

 We’ve been using Babyganics sunscreen for years, even for adults.
 It works great and doesn’t irritate little eyes.
 Don’t forget to reapply if your outing lasts longer than 2 hours.